INDENG 186 (3 units)

 - Learn common methods used in product management

 - Gain experience needed to work as product managers in real life environments.

 Students from all majors, both undergraduate and graduate are welcome and encouraged.
 This course is recommended for any student who wants to explore life as a Product Manager, may work in a related field closely with Product Managers, or is interested in exploring a career that spans many aspects of business and technology.

-Instructor Permission is required to enroll in this course by completing the application survey below.
+Instructor Permission is required to enroll in this course by completing the application survey.
 You will be placed on the waitlist until admitted to the class.
-All interested students will be considered regardless of enrollment status or waitlist position on the waitlist.
+All interested students will be considered regardless of enrollment status.
 View the Enrollment FAQs below for more information.

-Ken Sandy is a 20-year technology Product Management veteran based in San Francisco Bay Area.
+Ken Sandy is a technology Product Management veteran based in San Francisco Bay Area.
 He has led Product Management teams at an executive level at both fast-growth, early-stage companies, and for larger companies attempting digital transformations amidst industry disruption.
 Ken was Vice President, Product at Masterclass – transforming online education by enabling anyone in the world to learn from the very best – and Vice President, Product at Lynda.com – a premier online learning company acquired by LinkedIn.
 Prior, he worked for companies developing content and advertising platforms for independent publishers, startups creating mobile messaging and social networking solutions, and led business units based in the US and China.
 Ken is an Industry Fellow and Lecturer at the Center for Entrepreneurship and Technology at University of California, Berkeley, and is an alumnus of University of Melbourne.